Bampton, Devon: The fair today

 The fair is still a popular event, not least for its timing during the school half-term break.
 As well as a traditional funfair, there is a street market, often very crowded, selling novelties, and West Country produce.
-A song called "Bampton Fair" was written by Paul Wilson; it was among the songs recorded by him on Poor Fellows.
+A song called "Bampton Fair" was written by Paul Wilson; it was among the songs recorded by Tony Rose on Poor Fellows (Dingle's DIN 324).